Rostering policy template

 Why every shift-based business needs a rostering policy

-What your rostering policy should include
+What a rostering policy should cover

 Roster creation